How to Create and Develop Your Own Digital Learning Products

 - As you begin to develop your course, save templates of both your written work and visuals so your course is consistent.
 It’s a real time saver too!
 Remember to add your company, website and copyright information to each document page, slide, video and other course materials.

 - If you don’t already have a website, you’re going to need one with shopping cart integration for automated downloads.
 If you want to sell your digital product directly from your website, SendOwl automates the entire process for you.
 The software integrates with payment gateways (including PayPal), creates a conversion-optimized checkout, and delivers the product.
+Read the Top 8 Ecommerce Platforms for Digital Product Downloads for tips and suggestions.

 - Many e-coaches sell their course through affiliates.
-You can opt for an in-house affiliate program or go through a third-party affiliate network like Clickbank or Share-a-Sale.
+You can opt for an in-house affiliate program or go through a third-party affiliate network like Clickbank.

+When you’re ready to launch, check out How to Create a Buzz Before Launching an E-learning Course.

 Online Coaching Content Shortcuts

 You can round out your product line or beef up your eCourse with royalty-free eCoaching products, Private Label Rights (PLR) content and other rebrandable content.
-Some excellent places to start are Sean McPheat’s Royalty Free Coaching Products, the Special Report Club, and Easy PLR.
+Some excellent places to start are the Special Report Club, and Easy PLR.

 If you don’t have the time or creativity to write your own course content, hire a talented ghost writer to help you bring it all together.
 I’ve ghost-written (with graphics) e-learning materials for several coaches, consultants and public speakers, all but one of whom earned the cost back in under a year.